RMITBLOG/AVDTechFest2024/README.md

 ## Purchase the Second Edition of *Mastering Azure Virtual Desktop*

-We are excited to announce the release of the **second edition** of *Mastering Azure Virtual Desktop*—your comprehensive guide to implementing and optimizing Azure Virtual Desktop in your enterprise.
+We are excited to announce the release of the **second edition** of *Mastering Azure Virtual Desktop*—your comprehensive guide to implementing and optimising Azure Virtual Desktop in your enterprise.
 This edition covers advanced strategies for AVD management, scaling, and security.

 <img src="https://m.media-amazon.com/images/I/61d36gOc1HL._SL1360_.jpg" width="300">